All Episodes

 And if I ever become a one-issue voter, it will be about pollution and the greenhouse effect.

-And we focus on the president, please.
+And can we focus on the president, please?

-I don't care what Trump's interested in talking about.
+I don't care what you're interested in.

-I don't care what you're happy.
+I don't care what you're I am and we'll be right back.

-Uh we'll be right back after that little fight.
+We'll be right back after that little fight.

-Apparently, according to some news reports, I think it was page six, they actually it got really nasty behind the scenes.
+Apparently, according to some news reports, I think it was page six, they actually got really nasty behind the scenes.

 They actually were at each other's throats with names that we can't even use on this show legally.